-Fig. 3 – The effect of increasing exposure to bleach on total hydrolysable amino acid (THAA) composition of Nps tests at three core depths.
+Fig. 4 – The effect of increasing exposure to bleach on total hydrolysable amino acid (THAA) composition of Nps tests at three core depths (analysed using IEC).
 While there is some variability in the THAA composition in the first 48 hours of bleach exposure, no clear compositional changes are caused by oxidation.
 Due to poor separation of Ser from Thr using IEC, these amino acids are reported together.
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

 3.1.3.
 The effect of bleaching on A/I values